Sequentially Doubly Robust Estimation of Conditional Survival Probability with Time-Varying Covariates: Simulation

-This data-generating mechanism mimics a clinical trial: At the first visit on Day~0, the treatment or control ($L_{12}$) is assigned and administered, and baseline covariates $\bar{L}_{11}$ and $\bar{L}_{13}$ measured.
-For example, these covariates may be standardized risk scores.
-At the second visit on Day~30, reactions to the treatment or control, $\bar{L}_{21}$ and $\bar{L}_{22}$, are measured.
-For example, these covariates may be standardized biological responses to treatment or control and the participant's personal feelings about the change in health since Day~0.
-The estimand of interest is the probability of no endpoint occurring by Day~60.

-When estimating the marginal survival probability, we compare the performance of the following methods: (i) multiply robust estimator, with nuisance functions estimated consistently (\texttt{MR}), $S_{*,k}$ estimated inconsistently (\texttt{MR.Smis}), or $G_{*,k}$ estimated inconsistently (\texttt{MR.Gmis}), (ii) G-computation estimator, with $S_{*,k}$ estimated consistently (\texttt{Gcomp}) or inconsistently (\texttt{Gcomp.Smis}), (iii) IPCW estimator, with $G_{*,k}$ estimated consistently (\texttt{IPCW}) or inconsistently (\texttt{IPCW.Gmis}), (iv) the nonparametric inference method proposed by \citet{Westling2023} as implemented in the R package \texttt{CFsurvival}, and (v) the targeted minimum loss-based estimator proposed by \citet{Benkeser2018} as implemented in the R package \texttt{survtmle}, which is also a nonparametric inference method.
-(We round all times when using \texttt{survtmle} because this method can only handle discrete times.)
-We adopt cross-fitting for MR, G-computation and IPCW estimators.
-We compare the sampling distributions of all these estimators for the marginal survival probability, and compare the coverage of 95\%-Wald confidence interval (CI) for the multiply robust estimators, \texttt{CFsurvival} and \texttt{survtmle}.
-For the conditional survival probability function, we compare the $L^2$-distance (based on an independent sample with size $10^6$) for all these methods except \texttt{CFsurvival} and \texttt{survtmle} because these two methods cannot estimate a conditional survival probability function.
+When estimating the marginal survival probability, we compare the performance of the following nonparametric methods: (i) sequentially doubly robust estimator, with nuisance functions estimated consistently (\texttt{SDR}), $(S_{*,k},\bar{U}_k^\SDR)$ estimated inconsistently (\texttt{SDR.SUmis}), $G_{*,k}$ estimated inconsistently (\texttt{SDR.Gmis}), $(G_{*,1},S_{*,2})$ estimated inconsistently (\texttt{SDR.mix1}), or $(S_{*,1},\bar{U}_1^\SDR,G_{*,2})$ estimated inconsistently (\texttt{SDR.mix2}), (ii) G-computation estimator, with $(S_{*,k},\bar{U}_k^\SDR)$ estimated consistently (\texttt{Gcomp}) or inconsistently (\texttt{Gcomp.SUmis}), or with the mixed inconsistency as for the SDR estimator (\texttt{Gcomp.mix1} and \texttt{Gcomp.mix2}), (iii) IPCW estimator, with $G_{*,k}$ estimated consistently (\texttt{IPCW}) or inconsistently (\texttt{IPCW.Gmis}), or with the mixed inconsistency (\texttt{IPCW.mix1} and \texttt{IPCW.mix2}), (iv) the nonparametric inference method proposed by \citet{Westling2023} as implemented in the R package \texttt{CFsurvival}, and (v) the targeted minimum loss-based estimator proposed by \citet{Benkeser2018} as implemented in the R package \texttt{survtmle}.
+We round all times when using \texttt{survtmle} because this method can only handle discrete times. \texttt{SDR.mix1} and \texttt{SDR.mix2} correspond to the inconsistent estimation of outcome models in one time window and the censoring model in another time window, a scenario that can only be handled by SDR estimators rather than conventional doubly robust estimators.
+We adopt cross-fitting for SDR, G-computation and IPCW estimators, as described in Supplement~\ref{sec: CV}, and use the default setting for \texttt{CFsurvival} and \texttt{survtmle}.
+We compare the sampling distributions of all these estimators for the marginal survival probability $Q_{*,0}$, and compare the coverage of 95\%-Wald confidence interval (CI) for the sequentially doubly robust estimators, \texttt{CFsurvival} and \texttt{survtmle}.
+For the conditional survival probability function $\beta_*$, we compare the $L^2(P_*)$-distance (based on an independent sample of size $10^6$) for all these methods except \texttt{CFsurvival} and \texttt{survtmle} because these two methods cannot estimate a conditional survival probability function.